vincentsmuda/meal/readme.md

 Spcifying the components directory will tell meal where to look for the template files.

 ###scss_file
-Meal auto appends module inclides to your scss file.
+Meal auto appends module includes to your scss file.
 You can specify the name via this property but remember that the scss file will always be placed on directory up from your file_types "scss" path.

 ##Commands